ibm-cloud-docs/assistant-data/dialog-tasks.md

 ## Copying a dialog node
 {: #dialog-tasks-copy-node}

 You can duplicate a node to create an exact copy of it as a peer node directly after it in the dialog tree.
-The copied node itself is given the same name as the original node, but with `- copy`*`n`* appended to it, where *`n`* is a number that starts with 1.
+The copied node itself is given the same name as the original node, but with `-copy n` appended to it, where *`n`* is a number that starts with 1.
 If you duplicate the same node more than once, then the *`n`* in the name increments by one for each copy to help you distinguish the copies from one another.
-If the node has no name, it is given the name `copy`*`n`*.
+If the node has no name, it is given the name `copy n`.

 When you duplicate a node that has child nodes, the child nodes are duplicated also.
 The copied child nodes have the exact same names as the original child nodes.
 The only way to distinguish a copied child node from an original child node is the `copy` reference in the parent node name.